The GYJE believes music making is one of the keys to the development of youth.

 Members are given ample opportunities to expand their ability to read music, improvise and understand the jazz language.

 The band travelled to Ottawa in 2012 to attend the Nationals of Music Fest Canada for the first time.
 The band played great and had a wonderful learning opportunity receiving a silver medal.
 In May 2013 the group attended the Nationals again in Toronto and was awarded with a Gold Medal.
 In May 2014 the group travelled to Richmond BC for nationals and was awarded a Gold Medal.
 In 2015 the Nationals were in Toronto and Band 2 received a Silver Medal and Band 3 was awarded a Gold.
-Trips to Nationals have continued with Gold in Ottawa 2016 and Gold in Niagara Falls 2017.
+Trips to Nationals have continued with Gold in Ottawa 2016, Gold in Niagara Falls 2017 and Silver in Toronto 2018.

-The Guelph Youth Jazz Ensemble has had the pleasure of working with such great musicians as Don-Wong Kim, Taylor Ho Bynum, Jane Bunnett, Ted Warren, Kirk MacDonald, Tara Davidson, Nicole Mitchel, William Parker, D.D.
+The Guelph Youth Jazz Ensemble has had the pleasure of working with such great musicians as Adam Nussbaum, Don-Wong Kim, Taylor Ho Bynum, Jane Bunnett, Ted Warren, Kirk MacDonald, Tara Davidson, Pat Labarbera, Kieran Overs, Nicole Mitchel, William Parker, D.D.
 Jackson, Dean Bowman and Greg Tate.
 The group has done a wide variety of Performances; Formal concerts at the Guelph Youth Music Centre, the Jazz Tent for the Guelph Jazz Festival, gigs at Manhattan’s Pizza, Women of Distinction Ceremony, Santa Clause Parades, International Community Music Conference, weddings, fundraisers for charity, and won awards at the Guelph Kiwanis festival.